Kang Kek Iew

-He was the first Khmer Rouge leader to be tried by the Extraordinary Chambers in the Courts of Cambodia for the crimes of the Khmer Rouge regime, and was convicted of crimes against humanity, murder, and torture for his role during the Khmer Rouge rule of Cambodia and sentenced to 30 years' imprisonment.
+Kek Iew was the first Khmer Rouge leader to be tried by the Extraordinary Chambers in the Courts of Cambodia for the crimes of the Khmer Rouge regime, and was convicted of crimes against humanity, murder, and torture for his role during the Khmer Rouge rule of Cambodia and sentenced to 30 years' imprisonment.
 On Candlemas Day, 2 February 2012, his sentence was extended to life imprisonment by the Extraordinary Chambers in the Courts of Cambodia.

-Kang Kek Iew, unlike many other Khmer Rouge cadres, did not dismiss or justify his crimes.
+Kek Iew, unlike many other Khmer Rouge cadres, did not dismiss or justify his crimes.
 He admitted that he had been wrong and that he had done horrible things; he said that he repented and that he had converted to Christianity.
 During his trial, he provided detailed accounts of what happened inside S-21 and inside the Khmer Rouge regime, although his testimony at times contained discrepancies and at the conclusion of his trial he asked to be freed.

 Early years

-Kang Kek Iew was born in Choyaot village, Kampong Chen subdistrict, Kampong Thom Province, to an ethnic Chinese family who migrated to Cambodia in his father's generation.
+Kang Kek Iew was born in 1942 in Choyaot village, Kampong Chen subdistrict, Kampong Thom Province, to an ethnic Chinese family who migrated to Cambodia in his father's generation.
 A star pupil in his school, he passed his Brevet d'études secondaires de première in 1961 at the age of nineteen.
 He finished the first half of his Baccalaureate in 1962 at the Lycée Suravarman II in the town of Siem Reap.
 The same year he was offered a place in the prestigious Lycée Sisowath in Phnom Penh where he completed his Baccalaureate in mathematics, scoring second in the entire country.

-From his childhood on, Kang's name was changed many times.
+From his childhood on, Kek Iew's name was changed many times.
 One such occasion of name changing took place when he was 15, when his parents changed his name to Yim Cheav.

-As the name is important in Chinese culture, Kang therefore gave his name to his grandson, significantly adding the Chinese name "Yun" to this name.
+As the name is important in Chinese culture, Kek Iew therefore gave his name to his grandson, significantly adding the Chinese name "Yun" to this name.

 He was described by his former classmates as a bright and quiet boy who rarely smiled during his youth.